chinu333/ragpython/README.md

 ### SQL Agent
 - **Purpose**: Interact with SQL databases to execute queries and manage data.
 We are using 'northwind' db for this demo and the db is included under data folder
 - **Capabilities**: Can perform complex queries, and data analysis tasks.

+### Nutrition Agent
+- **Purpose**: Provides nutrition info (e.g calorie, protein, fat, carb etc) of food items
+- **Capabilities**: Makes an api call to nutrionix.com to get the nutrition info and return the info in text format.

 ### Weather Agent
 - **Purpose**: Provide weather updates and forecasts.